rsambhi/ELG5164/terraform_aws/ReadMe.txt

 }

 Above 4 steps will ensure that your aws account has been setup properly.
-(Somethign similar till the "az login" step of Microsoft Azure)
+(Something similar to the "az login" step of Microsoft Azure)

-5. Next, Create a key with following command on your azure vm: (like we create a ssh key pair) aws ec2 create-key-pair --key-name tf_key --query 'KeyMaterial' --output text > tf_key.pem
+5. Next, Create a key with following command on your azure vm: (like we create a ssh key pair, Already added a key in code directory) aws ec2 create-key-pair --key-name tf_key --query 'KeyMaterial' --output text > tf_key.pem

 6. Next will be regular steps (i.e terraform init/plan/apply with terraform files containing aws syntax)